j0ey1/MLApp-Orchestration/README.md

 ## Setup the Environment

-* Create a virtualenv and activate it
+* Create a virtualenv and activate it.
-* Run `make install` to install the necessary dependencies
+* Run `make install` to install the necessary dependencies.

 ### Running `app.py`